ethereum/ethereum-org/views/content/greeter.md

     eth.getCode(greeter.address)

-If it returns anything other than "0x" then congratulations!
+If it returns anything other than just "0x" then congratulations!
 Your little Greeter is live!
 If the contract is created again (by performing another eth.sendTransaction), it will be published to a new address.

 ### Run the Greeter